Koran: Read It Yourself

 Originally posted 2016-06-10 12:11:09.

 Most people know about the activities of so-called Islamic extremists, operating in Sub-Saharan Africa, Asia and, most prominently and gaining the most attention, in the Levant conflict zone, principally Syria and Iraq.
 But how extreme are they?
-Do they have justification for their behaviour from the Qur’an, as they repeatedly claim to?
+Do they have justification for their behaviour from the Koran, as they repeatedly claim to?

 Sharia

-In the week this was written, new reports arrived of how the Islamic State in the Levant (ISIL, also known as ISIS or Daesh) murdered 19 Yazidi women by burning them to death in steel cages because they refused to become sex slaves.
+In the week this was first written, new reports arrived of how the Islamic State in the Levant (ISIL, also known as ISIS or Daesh) murdered 19 Yazidi women by burning them to death in steel cages because they refused to become sex slaves.
 In Pakistan a mother burned her daughter to death for marrying without consent.
 These are but the tiniest tip of an iceberg of atrocities that never stop.

 Naturally, any thinking person must be repulsed by such evil; but not a week goes by now without some example of completely intolerable behaviour, carried out by Muslims, frequently on women, somewhere in the world.
 In fact, hardly a day passes.